Balochi Culture

 Balochi Culture Dance and Music

 Balochi music has a unique style and sound, which is different from the music of other regions in Pakistan.
-The famous cultural wedding tracks are Salonk and Nazenk, beautiful melodies and women dancing with friends and family.
+The famous cultural wedding tracks are Salonk and Nazenk, which feature beautiful melodies and women dancing with friends and family.

 Another popular type of dance is “Gera,” by men.
 They hold each other’s shoulders and move in circles while singing folk songs.